AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

 Equality

-Equality refers to the state of being equal, especially in terms of status, rights, and opportunities.
+Equality means being equal, especially in terms of status, rights, and opportunities.

 Eternity

-Eternity is a state of timelessness that never ends, including endless life (immorality) after death.
+Eternity represents a state of timelessness that never ends, including endless life (immortality) after death.

 Eucharist